 Within the old town, you'll find a sufficient number of traditional Spanish and Mallorcan eateries, particularly in the area of La Llonja.
 However, there are places dotted all throughout the centre and it's worth exploring back streets and taking a look at the menus posted outside the restaurants.

 If you want to veer away from the beaten track, there are many top class restaurants located around Plaça d’Espanya.
 Eating with the locals means you'll find fantastic food at some remarkably reasonable prices.
 For tapas or a heartier Spanish inspired meal, we recommend streets like Carrer del 31 de Diciembre and Carrer de Blanquerna, each featuring some top restaurants.

 Alternatively, if you're hungry for some international yet innovative cuisine, then the trendy area of Santa Catalina will certainly hit the spot.
 Here you'll find anything from modern tapas and homemade Italian to South American and Asian fusion.
 Due to the number of restaurants popping up in this area, there's a high level of competition which makes both the quality and prices equally good.

 If you are after more traditional seafood and a traditional Spanish paella, we would recommend heading towards the seafront.
 If you're able to venture towards Portixol and Molinar (3km from the cathedral), these traditional fishing ports offer up some of the best paellas on the island.

 We have personally eaten at many of the restaurants in Palma - take a look at our reviews for more ideas on where to eat in the city.

 Nightlife in Palma de Mallorca

-Have a look at our own experiences of Nights Out in Palma.
+Have a look at our own experiences of nights out in Palma.

-Hotels in Palma de Mallorca
+Where to Stay in Palma de Mallorca